wuespace/telestion-client/README.md

 Now you a ready to go and develop your project groundstation frontend!

 A little overwhelmed by the project size or lost the track of the project structure?
 Don't worry!
-Take a look at our extensive documentation (coming soon™) or at projects that are already using the Telestion client in action:
+Take a look at our extensive [documentation](https://telestionteam.github.io/telestion-client/) or at projects that are already using the Telestion client in action:

 - [link_daedalus2]